 Hana Yori Dango might not need an introduction; it’s been one of the most popular Japanese dramas ever since it aired in 2005.
 It tells the story of the only poor student at a school for the rich and privileged, Makino Tsukushi.
 The school, Eitoku Gakuen, is informally ruled by the Flower 4 (known as the F4) consisting of four boys who come from influential families.
-Makino just wants to get through her school days as peacefully as possible, but unfortunately she gets on the bad side of one of the F4 boys.
-The series follows her school life as she endures and battles through bullying and other mishaps in this prestigious school.
+Makino just wants to get through her school days as peacefully as possible, but unfortunately, she gets on the bad side of one of the F4 boys.
+The series follows her school life as she endures and battles bullying and other mishaps at this prestigious school.

 4. 3 Nen A Gumi: Ima Kara Mina-san Wa, Hitojichi Desu (Mr. Hiiragi's Homeroom)

 If you’re into a little suspense mixed with mystery, 3 Nen A Gumi: Ima Kara Mina-san Wa (Mr. Hiiragi's Homeroom) is the Japanese drama for you.
 The titular character, Ibuki Hiiragi, is a homeroom teacher to Class A of grade three, and while his career began normally two years ago, it took a twist just a few months prior to graduation day.
 Hiiragi brings together all of his students of class 3-A just ten days before graduation and declares that they are his hostages.
-None of them are allowed to leave or even graduate — not until the truth behind a past student’s suicide is uncovered.
+None of them are allowed to leave or even graduate—not until the truth behind a past student’s suicide is uncovered.

 5. Todome No Kiss (Kiss That Kills)